lebbex/LXON/README.md

 * Binary (Stored as hexadecimal)
 * Null, Undefined, NaN, +Infinity and -Infinity

-## The Backstory

-Originally, Nick Jasper was creating a way to automatically set up email redirect on Cloudflare for the @lebbex.com domain (and all its LTD alternatives).
-The redirect editor script had a HTML user interface that would allow him to add email addresses and where they redirect to and sync up these changes across the different domain extensions automatically.
-Initially, he structured it under a tree navigation system, before switching to a pure custom-made JSON editor.

-He then realized how terrible JSON is to write and read, so he modified the editor, removing clutter.
-One of the first big changes, the root of what was changed in what would later become LXON, was the removal of trailing quotation marks for string values.

-As he developped the editor, he decided to remake it due to its bugs, switching from a text based editor similar to Visual Studio Code, to something node based with seamless editing, the best of both worlds.

-With this came the realization of the limitations of JSON, where it's missing many crucial value types and container types.
-This realization is what gave birth to LXON.

 ## Contributing

 Before even considering contribution, read the LICENSE and NOTICE files.